cx-language/cx/README.md

 description of the language, or the more learning-oriented (and equally incomplete) [Delta Book](https://delta-lang.gitbooks.io/delta-book/content/).

-You can try out the language online at the [Delta Sandbox](https://delta-lang.github.io/delta-sandbox).

 ## Building from source

 Clone the repository including its submodules: